Author Guidelines

 Funding

-The authors must declare all sources of funding received for the research submitted to the journal.
+Authors must declare all sources of funding received for the research.

 Author Contribution

-The individual contributions of authors to the manuscript should be specified in this section.
+Individual author contributions to the manuscript should be specified.

 References